Your daily life is your temple and your religion. When you enter into it take with you your all . – Khalil Gibran

 More often than I’d like to admit I catch myself feeling what I would describe as “clouded.”
 And then I realize I’m not breathing properly.
 Breathing is something we do all day everyday, but did you know that it is one of our – if not the most – potent tools against stress?
 Focused breathing elicits what The American Institute of Stress calls the “Relaxation Response.”
 This is described as a state of deep rest that changes the physical and emotional responses to stress including: decreased heart rate, blood pressure, respiratory rate and muscle tension.
 My favorite is the 4-7-8 exercise, especially before bed when I’m trying to quiet my thoughts (Check it out on google!).

 We all know that exercise is vital to our health and well-being.
 On average you should be doing active, cardiovascular exercise for 150 minutes a week for maintenance of muscle mass and cardiovascular function.
 Engaging in exercises that you genuinely enjoy is key to maintaining a sustainable exercise regimen.
 Exercise can also be a wonderful source of stress relief, management and prevention!
+With just spending 20 minutes at home with bulgarian shoulder bags, you can easily workout your entire upper body without ever having to buy a gym membership.
 Our bodies are beautifully intricate machines that should be taken care of in order to function optimally.
 With my busy schedule I have found that studying while exercising is an excellent use of my time.
 Not only is it efficient but it actually helps me learn and retain things longer.

 I podcast my school lectures or watch Pathoma lectures on my iPad while working out on my elliptical for around 60 minutes Monday – Friday.
 Some days I don’t have to watch any lectures and I get to treat myself to Netflix while working out!
 If I had more time on my hands I would probably go to a few classes at the gym but since I don’t, this works for me and keeps me fit.
 It’s all about what works for you!
 Remember your body will only help you if you take care of it.
 Exercising meaningfully and regularly helps bring nutrients and oxygen to your brain and other organs, increases energy levels, and pushes you to make healthier choices everyday.